 All dining sites closed on March 16, 2020, due to the COVID19 pandemic.
-The majority of dining sites have reopened in all counties in the region.
+The majority of dining sites in the region have reopened.
 Attendance has gradually increased at centers as pandemic fears and restrictions have relaxed.
-Senior Action of Greenville relocated to their new, main site that was developed during the pandemic on East North Street, Greenville and has seen increased attendance across programs and positive reviews of their new congregate dining offerings.
+Many of the congregate sites in the region now have wait lists for clients who want to participate in the congregate dining program.